Latest information from the College.

 What if I’m an LLM student?

-For Chelmsford LLM students the academic programme will be delivered as follows:
+For Chelmsford LLM students, in Michaelmas term the academic programme will be delivered as follows:

 - Year 1 and 2 students will meet on Tuesday evenings, and the pattern for the live portion of the evening will be: